ModDota/moddota.github.io/_articles/assets/models/adding-hitbox-to-models-without-a-bone.md

 ## Step 3.
 Download Cube.fbx

 This is a mesh with 1 bone.
-[Download it directly](/cube.fbx) and put the file in your models directory.
+[Download it directly](/cube.fbx) and put the `Cube.fbx` file in your models directory.

 Credits to @Internet_Veteran

 ## Step 4.
-Add the Cube.fbx a 'Simple Animation'
+Add the `Cube.fbx` a 'Simple Animation'

 This is the critical part.
 Basically you'll be adding the cube mesh into the new model.
 You can do this on the model editor **Add -> Add Simple Animations...** and click "OK."
 It will ask for an fbx file to add.
-Choose the Cube.fbx that you placed in your models directory.
+Choose the `Cube.fbx` that you placed in your models directory.

 ## Step 5.
 Add a "Bone"